-1 in 3 adults is sleep deprived.
-That’s what the Center for disease control (CDC) said back in 2016.
-I can only imagine it getting worse today.
-This article will show you how to fall asleep when you can’t, and we’ll discuss a few healthy sleeping habits to improve the quality of your sleep.
+1 in 3 adults is sleep deprived according to the Centers for Disease Control (CDC).
+This article will show you how to fall asleep when you can’t, and discuss a few healthy sleeping habits to improve the quality of your sleep.

 Then the golden question is – how do we get some nice healthy, relaxing, cozy sleep and wake up feeling rested?

 - 1. Wear socks and warm your feet

 - 2. Use blue light filtering apps, spectacles, and screens

 - 3. Avoid procrastination